AbubakarTechy/Teacher-Book/README.md

 # Teacher-Book.
 This is made on Javascript fronted and python backend with flask.
-It based on real life problem.
+It based on real life problem..